You’d be forgiven for thinking “what do you mean, how do they breathe?”

 Now here’s the interesting bit… chickens also use their bones to help them breathe!

-In addition to the trachea and lung system, the avian secondary bronchi lead into separate air sacs, and from there into the pneumatic bones.
+In addition to the trachea and lung system, the avian secondary bronchi lead into separate air sacs, some of which are housed in the birds’ skeletal system.